Sit on the Floor:

 For all of these positions, you will want to make sure you are sitting with proper posture for the best benefits.

-When sitting, make sure you are resting on your ‘sit-bones’ (read: ischial tuberosity!
+When you sit on the floor (or in a chair, for that matter), make sure you are resting on your ‘sit-bones’ (read: ischial tuberosity!
 Cool word, right?) and not your tailbone (read: coccyx.
 Less cool word).
 This will allow you to sit up straight and not put any uncomfortable pressure on your lumbar spine.

-This is probably the most common way of sitting on the floor.
+This is probably the most common way to sit on the floor.

 If you can’t get your knees to comfortably touch the ground while sitting like this, then sitting like this is a great way to improve your hip external rotation passively, while just chilling out.
 No stretching needed!

-This is not a very common sitting position, and for good reason.
+This is not a very common or easy position to sit on the floor, and for good reason.
 This should only be attemped once you can sit cross legged on the ground with your knees comortably on the floor (a good tutorial for other pre-requisites to achieve before the lotus can be found HERE)

 This position will further improve your external hip rotation once cross legged becomes super easy for you.
 (Be warned, if you don’t have enough external rotation in the hips to begin with, then the torque of this position will go through your knees instead, which is bad.
 Take caution here and don’t be a dummy).